jboetticher/polkadotjs-playground/README.md

 ### findExternalAssets
 ```
-ts-node findExternalAssets.ts -network NETWORK -includeName boolean
+ts-node cli/findExternalAssets.ts -network NETWORK -includeName boolean
 ```
-- -network (-n):        The network to use (moonbeam, moonriver, moonbase).
+- --network (-n):        The network to use (moonbeam, moonriver, moonbase).
-- -includeName (-N):    Optional.
+- --includeName (-N):    Optional.
 Include if you want each asset's name to appear.